benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q011.png)

-_**Q10:** Any person whose first name is Brandon, who owns some dragon B which called a dragon C that belongs to an offspring of Rogar Bolton and called a dragon that belongs either to Robin Arryn or to Arrec Durrandon.
-At least one call from B to C was longer than 100 seconds, and took place in or after 1010_
+_**Q10:** Any person whose first name is Brandon, who owns some dragon B which freezed a dragon C that (i) belongs to an offspring of Rogar Bolton and (ii) freezed a dragon that belongs either to Robin Arryn or to Arrec Durrandon.
+B freezed C at least once in or after 1010 for longer than 100 seconds_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q010.png)